-International Journal of Advanced Engineering and Nano Technology (IJAENT) is having ISSN 2347-6389 (online), monthly international journal, being published in the months of January, February, March, April, May, June, July, August, September, October, November, December by Lattice Science Publication (LSP)🔗Bhopal (M.P.), India since year 2013.
+The International Journal of Advanced Engineering and Nano Technology (IJAENT) is having ISSN 2347-6389 (online), monthly international journal, being published in the months of January, February, March, April, May, June, July, August, September, October, November and December by Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP)🔗 Bhopal (M.P.), India since year 2013.

 What is Open Access?

 By Open Access, we mean the free, immediate, availability on the public Internet of those works which scholars give to the world without expectation of payment – permitting any user to read, download, copy, distribute, print, search or link to the full text of these articles, crawl them for indexing, pass them as data to software or use them for any other lawful purpose.

 Open access is a broad international movement that seeks to grant free and open online access to academic information, such as publications🔗 and data🔗.
 A publication is defined ‘open access’ when there are no financial, legal or technical barriers to accessing it – that is to say when anyone can read, download, copy, distribute, print, search for and search within the information, or use it in education🔗 or in any other way within the legal agreements.

 Open access is a publishing model for scholarly communication that makes research information available to readers at no cost, as opposed to the traditional subscription model in which readers have access to scholarly information by paying a subscription (usually via libraries).

 One of the most important advantages🔗 of open access is that it increases the visibility and reuse of academic research results.
 There is also criticism🔗, and the aspect of quality🔗 deserves extra effort.
 The principles of open access are set out in the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities🔗 (2003).
 This declaration has been signed by many international organizations for academic research, including all Dutch universities and research organizations.